webbmat2/WWIII_SideScroller/.ai/prime.cursor.md

 Before recommending changes, look for /reports/ and use those facts.
 Output diffs or exact Unity click paths with a verification checklist.

+SOURCES
+Prefer the DOCS_WHITELIST in .cursorrules.
+If citing anything else, explain why and include the official doc URL from /instructions/stack.manifest.json.